-The magnitude of the impact on the State's operations or financial condition from environmental risks is indeterminate and is unpredictable for future natural disasters like hurricanes, tropical storms, and naturally-occurring phenomena like red tide.
-There can be no assurance that the State will not encounter such risks in the future or that such risks will not have an adverse effect on the operations or financial condition of the State.
+The frequency of environmental events, such as hurricanes, may increase on an annual basis according to models and forecasts.
+The magnitude of the impact on the State's operations, economy, or financial condition from environmental risks is indeterminate and is unpredictable for future environmental events.
+There can be no assurance that such risks will not adversely affect the operations, economy, or financial condition of the State.